datajoint/pharus/README.md

 - Copy `local-docker-compose.yaml` to `docker-compose.yaml`.
 This file is untracked so feel free to modify as necessary.
 - Check the first comment which will provide best instruction on how to start the service.

-NOTE: The docker-compose file creates a docker network call dj-gui-api which is meant to connect to front end to this back end via reverse proxy for developemnt.
-Final deployment will be using K8 or electron with some production server for flask
+NOTE: The docker-compose file creates a docker network called `dj-gui-api` which is meant to connect the front end to the back end via reverse proxy for development.
+Final deployment will be using K8S or electron with some production server for flask.

 ## Run Tests